-- identify the two fastest ways to exit the room and/or building. - understand that exits may be in front, behind, and sometimes even above them. - discuss the different kinds of exits, including doors and windows, and know that not all exits will have signs.
+- Identify the two fastest ways to exit the room and/or building. - Understand that exits may be in front, behind, and sometimes even above them. - Discuss the different kinds of exits, including doors and windows, and know that not all exits will have signs.

-- Sense of Safety & Beyond Activity book Pages 8 and 9.
-Available online to print for each student: rocketrules.org/xxxxxxxxx)verify
+- Sense of Safety & Beyond!
+Activity Book Pages 8 and 9.
+Available online to print for each student: TOOL KIT: https://rocketrules.org/sense-of-safety-and-beyond-materials/

 - Crayons and pencils

 - Overhead projection of activity (optional)

 - Write the word EXIT on the board